Notre-Dame de Paris

 I once recounted this story to a friend of mine when we were both editors at a weekly magazine, the notion of building something bigger than the sum of the lives that went into building it (not exactly the stuff I felt I was doing with writing listings).
 He wondered if, in the 21st Century, our task was to build many little cathedrals.

-Today’s contemplation: What cathedrals, big or small, are you building in your life?
+What cathedrals, big or small, are you building in your life?
 And why?
-Regardless of your spiritual bent, what are you building on faith?
+This doesn’t need to be a dogmatic cathedral.
+Simply put: What are you building on faith?